alibaba/bifrostui/packages/bui-core/src/DatePicker/index.en-US.md

 };
 ```

-### Limiting Maximum and Minimum Dates
+### Restrict Maximum and Minimum Dates

-Using the `minDate` and `maxDate` properties, you can limit the selectable date range.
+Use the `minDate` and `maxDate` attributes to restrict the selectable date range.

 ```tsx
 import React, { useState } from 'react';